tourist information for Albi:

 museum, visitors take a 350 metre underground tour in a reconstructed

 coal mine.
 For those interested in industrial archaeology or

 engineering, fifteen miles to the north of Carmaux, on the road to

-Rodez, is one of Gustave Eiffel's finest bridges, the Viaduc du Viaur.
+Rodez, another very attractive small city, is one of Gustave Eiffel's finest bridges, the Viaduc du Viaur.
 It

 carries the railway line from Albi to Rodez.